PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:59:52
+Last updated: 2024-04-02 19:00:25
-Random Quote: The truest wisdom is a resolute determination. - Napoleon
+Random Quote: The pessimist sees difficulty in every opportunity.
+The optimist sees the opportunity in every difficulty. - Winston Churchill